What is Human Restoration Project?

 Can anyone embrace "progressive education"?

 No matter your circumstance, anyone can embrace progressive education even at the most traditional of schools.
+Everyday we hear amazing stories of educators implementing new human-centered systems in their districts.
 This comes with a caveat; you must be willing to take risks in the name of your students.
 If we know what's best, it's time to fight for it.